wkumari/draft-wkumari-dnsop-hammer/README.md

    authoritative servers.
 This increase will be inversely proportional to the average TTL of the records that they serve.

-   It is unlikely, but possible that this increase could cause a denial of service condition.
+   It is unlikely, but possible, that this increase could cause a denial of service condition.

 9. Acknowledgements